 2. Raw Material Management

-Managing the inventory smartly is essential to avoid wastage.
+Managing the restaurant inventory smartly is essential to avoid wastage.
 Use these points to make sure that your stock is efficiently used.

 - Try to adopt minimal stocking approach for your restaurant inventory, especially in the case of the perishables.